selkies-project/selkies-examples/node-init-image-cache/README.md

 > NOTE: you can include other images by providing the build substitution: `--substitutions=_ADDITIONAL_IMAGES="image1,image2..."`

-> NOTE: This step takes about 20 minutes to complete.
+> NOTE: This step pulls __all__ GCR images found in the project that have a `latest` tag and takes about 20 minutes to complete.

 3. Create persistent disk from image: